WCSCourses/Molecular_Approaches_Clinical_Microbiology_2025/course_modules_2025/bioinformatics/bioinformatics_practical_manual.md

 ![](images/pubmlst13.png)

-We will compare the isolates using the ‘N. meningitidis cgMLST v2’ scheme.
-This consists of >1400 loci which have been identified as core genes - defined as those present in more than 95% of the meningococcal genomes examined (4).
+We will compare the isolates using the ‘N. meningitidis cgMLST v3’ scheme.
+This consists of >1300 loci which have been identified as core genes - defined as those present in more than 98% of the meningococcal genomes examined (4).

 The resulting minimum-spanning tree can be annotated using any associated metadata, which we can select in the ‘Include fields’ section.
-Using the CTRL (or CMD key if on a Mac) select the following options: ‘capsule group’; ‘clonal complex (MLST)’; ‘country’; ‘disease’; ‘ST (MLST)’; and ‘year’.
+Select the following options: ‘capsule group’; ‘clonal complex (MLST)’; ‘country’; ‘disease’; ‘ST (MLST)’; ‘year’; and 'LINcode (N. meningitidis cgMLST v3).
 Click submit.

-The job should take less than 2 minutes to complete.
+The job should take less than a minute to complete.
 On the resulting page.
 Click on ‘Launch GrapeTree’.

 The following MST will be visible.
 Each node represents one isolate and clusters of nodes indicate isolates which share allelic profiles in the core genome and are therefore related.
 Node colours can be changed by expanding the 'Tree Layout' menu and  selecting the metadata field from the 'Node style' dropdown box.
 Node size can also be altered by dragging the bars on the 'Node size' and 'Kurtosis' (node size relative to number of strains) bars.